cdc08x/MINERful/README.md

       run-MINERful.sh -h

  Mine an `XES` log file located in `/home/user/file.xes` and export the discovered model in an `XML` file located in `/home/user/model-condec.xml`, formatted as Declare/ConDec.
-Set a support threshold of 0.95, a confidence level threshold of 0.25, and an interest factor threshold of 0.125 (if you have no idea what these parameters are about, check [this paper](http://doi.acm.org/10.1145/2629447) paper out):
+Set a support threshold of 0.95, a confidence level threshold of 0.25, and an interest factor threshold of 0.125 (if you have no idea what these parameters are about, check [this paper](http://doi.acm.org/10.1145/2629447) out):

       run-MINERful.sh -iLF '/home/user/file.xes' -condec '/home/user/model-condec.xml' -s 0.95 -c 0.25 -i 0.125